secedu/comp9447-20t3/README.md

 * The ability to work through practical real world cloud challenges

 ## Teaching Strategies
 Due to COVID-19, we have made some adjustments to the delivery of this course as per [university guidelines](https://www.covid-19.unsw.edu.au/information-students).
 This course is fully equipped to be delivered 100% online, however it's probable that there will be some face to face components (more information soon), restrictions permitting.
+We will let you know more details as we know them.

 This course will involve an indicative per week:
 * 1 x 90 minute - hands on seminar with AWS Mentors and UNSW Tutors (recorded)